gbgaurav007/mini_projects/README.md

 This repository contains five mini projects, each focusing on a specific set of web development skills.
 The projects are designed to be lightweight, functional, and provide practical implementations of key features.

+## Deployed Website

+The Mini Projects application has been deployed on Vercel.
+It can be accessed through the following url: https://mini-projects-seven-plum.vercel.app

 ## Countdown timer

 ### Features